mtzgroup/j-eri-regent/README.md

 - `-i` specifies path to directory containing input files (see below)
 - `-v` verify output with reference data in this file (see below)
 - `-p` specifies the number of partitions of each integral task.
 Default is 1.
-- `-ll:gpu` directive passed to Legion specifying the number of GPUs to parallelize across.
+- `-ll:gpu` directive passed to Legion specifying the number of GPUs per node to parallelize across.
-- `-ll:cpu` directive passed to Legion specifying the number of CPUs to parallelize across.
+- `-ll:cpu` directive passed to Legion specifying the number of CPUs per node to parallelize across.
 See all Legion command-line flags here: https://legion.stanford.edu/starting/
 - `-fflow 0` compiles kernels faster
 - `-h` print usage (including these and more options) and exit